 Now, new research involving 700 people in the US is taking place to determine the affectability of the jab and compare it against a placebo of saline solution.

 Why use placenta cells to treat arthritis?

-The placenta is a rich source of stem cells, which has been used for over 100 years to treat wounds and promote healing.
-In particular the amniotic membrane, contains a powerful combination of growth factors and anti-inflammatory proteins which can help the body to communicate with cells when the body is damaged or diseased.
+The placenta is a rich source of stem cells, which have been used for over 100 years to treat wounds and promote healing.
+In particular, the amniotic membrane, contains a powerful combination of growth factors and anti-inflammatory proteins, which can help the body to communicate with cells when the body is damaged or diseased.